|Welcome to the

 By doubling the computer's audio frequency signal in the SSQ-2F hardware, we can have the computer to generate a sweep frequency of 250 to 12,500 Hz, which the SSQ-2F will then double to obtain the required 500 to 25,000 Hz for running the "Big Sweep."
 By using the SSQ-2F, we eliminate the need for a precision square wave generator, by substituting an ordinary personal computer instead.

 We also provide other fine equipment for building your personal plasma tube system.
 Please click on the OUR PRODUCTS button at the top of this page for information about out other products.
+Please contact us if you have any questions about our equipment.

 (1) For an in-depth look at the research that Jeff undertook, and the final results of his work, please visit these links at his web site: